nicolehao34/nicolehao34.github.io/_pages/about.md

 Research
 ---

-My background spans mathematics, machine learning, deep learning, robotics, and astrophysics.
-In my undergraduate years at Cornell, I was fortunate to work with [Prof. Ray Jayawardhana](https://physics-astronomy.jhu.edu/directory/ray-jayawardhana/) (now at JHU) on ML for astrophysics, [Prof. Yunan Yang](https://yunany.github.io/) on deep learning theory and knowledge distillation, [Prof. Anil Damle](https://www.cs.cornell.edu/~damle/) on LLM compression using computational linear algebra, [Prof. John Holmes](https://math.osu.edu/people/holmes.782) (OSU) on analysis of stochastic PDEs, and [Prof. Jennifer Sun](https://bowers.cornell.edu/people/jennifer-j-sun) on multimodal learning.
-I also was selected to beta test [Little Red Rover](https://little-red-rover.com/#/), Cornell's first educational robot, implementing path finding algorithms like A*.
+My background spans mathematics, machine learning, deep learning, and robotics.
+At Cornell, I worked with [Prof. Ray Jayawardhana](https://physics-astronomy.jhu.edu/directory/ray-jayawardhana/) (now at JHU) on ML for astrophysics, [Prof. Yunan Yang](https://yunany.github.io/) on deep learning theory, [Prof. Anil Damle](https://www.cs.cornell.edu/~damle/) on LLM compression, [Prof. John Holmes](https://math.osu.edu/people/holmes.782) (OSU) on stochastic PDEs, and [Prof. Jennifer Sun](https://bowers.cornell.edu/people/jennifer-j-sun) on multimodal learning.
+I also worked on [Little Red Rover](https://little-red-rover.com/#/), Cornell's first educational robot, implementing and testing path finding algorithms.

 I'm broadly interested in multimodal perception, language and reasoning, and multi-agent system design, with a focus on autonomous agents in critical and high-stakes industries like healthcare, finance, and education.
 I'm also exploring how these agents can be deployed in robots, with the long-term goal of creating *human-centered* systems that can reason about and interact with the physical world, support manual labor, and augment human perception.